 - Users will receive an email invitation with a link to the blog.

 - At this point all of your students will be able to write posts on the class blog.

 - The faculty member needs to complete the steps for Creating a course site and Creating a class blog.
-In addition, each student will need to complete the steps for Creating a course site.
+In addition, each student will need to complete the steps for Creating a Voices account and a blog.

-- The faculty member will need to enable the Add Link Widget and FeedWordPress plugins.
+- The faculty member will need to enable the FeedWordPress plugin.

-The Add Link Widget will allow the faculty member to add a widget to the course site’s sidebar where students can submit the link to their blog.
-The FeedWordPress widget will pull the posts from each student blog and post them on the class blog.
-Until a screencast of enabling and configuring these two plugins is completed, faculty should feel free to contact the helpdesk for help.
+The faculty member will then need to add the URLs for each of the student blogs into the FeedWordPress plugin’s settings.
+The FeedWordPress plugin will pull the posts from each student blog and post them on the class blog.
+Until a screencast of enabling and configuring these two plugins is completed, faculty should feel free to contact the Educational Technology for help.